Frequently Asked Questions

 Not necessarily.
 We advise pupils to do the test in the car they have had most practice in and are most comfortable driving.
 The myth that testers are more likely to pass someone who is in a driving school car is completely false.

-A pre-test doesn’t differ very much from a standard lesson in that we will take you all around the test route and tell you everything you need to know to pass the test including reverse around corner, hill start, turnabout, hand signals and technical checks.
+A pre-test doesn’t differ very much from a standard lesson in that we will take you all around the test route and tell you everything you need to know to pass the test including reverse around a corner, hill start, turnabout, hand signals, and technical checks.
 We can also do a mock test in order to highlight where any faults lie and how near/far the pupil is from passing.
-However we only recommend this after we have corrected any faults..
+However, we only recommend this after we have corrected any faults..

 No. You can if you like but the purpose of indicating is to give people advance warning of your intentions.
 If you have to indicate to someone then you probably shouldn’t be doing it in the 1st place.
 As far as the test is concerned whether you do or don’t isn’t marked upon and the same for the reverse around the corner.